First Person Plural: Analysis

 West writes First Person Plural using a first-person omniscient style, in which he is typically the narrator, but the reader can still see scenes that don't involve the narrator.

 West struggles with denial of his condition for several years, beginning with the first “takeovers” of his body, until at last he begins to accept that his condition developed to protect him from the psychological experience of repeated childhood sexual abuse.
 West writes that he authored the book to present the public and treatment professionals with a first-hand account of DID so that others could more fully understand this often misdiagnosed condition.
 Furthermore, West states he wished to reach out to others like himself to show them that “they aren't alone, that there is hope.”

 Reception

 A review in Time called the book "awkwardly written", but the book reached The New York Times bestseller list for two weeks in March 1999.
 Sales of the book were boosted by the author's appearance on The Oprah Winfrey Show.

-Screen rights for a potential film were purchased by Disney for $1.15 million and Robin Williams was cast to play West in 2008.
-However the film never left pre-production.
+Screen rights for a potential film were purchased by Disney for $1.15 million and Robin Williams was cast to play West with Eric Roth writing the screenplay.
+West held a meeting with Williams so he could prepare for the role, and both men would stay in contact until the latter's death.
+The film would enter development hell due to leadership changes at Disney, who still owns the rights to the script, but Williams held an indefinite attachment.
+West continues to hold a copy of the script at his home.